Stipa lepida

 Specific References

-Beidleman, L.H. and Kozloff, E.N.
+Beidleman, L.H., and E.N.
+Kozloff.
 2003.
 Plants of the San Francisco Bay Region: Mendocino to Monterey.
 University of California, Berkeley.

 Minnesota Board of Water and Soil Resources.
 2019.
-Carbon Sequestration in Grasslands.
+Carbon sequestration in grasslands.

 Wilson, B. 2012.
-Stipa lepida, Foothill Stipa.
+Stipa lepida, Foothill stipa.
 Las Pilitas Native Plant Nursery.